quicwg/ops-drafts/draft-ietf-quic-manageability.md

 problem for low-state load balancers. {{QUIC_LB}} addresses this problem proposing a QUIC extension to allow some server-load balancer coordination for routable CIDs.

-A NAT at the front of this infrastructure might save the effort of converting all these devices by decoding routable connection IDs and rewriting the packet IP addresses to allow consistent routing by legacy devices.
+It seems that a NAT anywhere in the front of such an infrastructure setup could save the effort of converting all these devices by decoding routable connection IDs and rewriting the packet IP addresses to allow consistent routing by legacy devices.